unil-lettres/limesurvey/README.md

 Connect to the admin interface to check if a database upgrade is required (the prompt will show as soon as you open the admin interface).

+Check that the custom theme `faculte_lettres` is still installed.
+Install it otherwise.

+Check that the organizeSurvey plugin is still installed and activated.
+Install and / or activate it otherwise.

 # Configuration
 ## Main configuration